Bike Lanes 101

-In our efforts to make our streets friendly to cars AND bikes, we are installing bike lanes on some of our streets.
-Whether driving or riding, it is important to understand how bikes and cars should move on a street with bike lanes.
+Whether driving a bike or car, it is important to understand how bikes and cars should move on a street with bike lanes.

 Basically, a bike lane should be treated by all road users as a traffic lane that only accommodates bikes.
 Typically this is the safest place for someone on a bike.
 Some instances when a bicyclist should leave the bike lane and occupy the vehicular traffic lane to the left include:

-1) When passing another bicyclist riding in the bike lane
+1) When passing another bicycle in the bike lane

 2) When skirting debris in the bike lane